 As we currently have vertically grouped classes, the children are separated into three year groups across the school, Year 1 and 2, Year 3 and 4 and Year 5 and 6.
 Each year group has carefully chosen topic themes over a two year cycle that will allow the school to teach the statutory requirements for each subject and year group, whilst also ensuring that the topics are creative, imaginative and lead to a high standard of learning.
 Children will have the opportunity to learn about these topics in engaging ways, such as using the outside environment, going on trips and meeting visitors to the school, experiencing hook days to introduce the topics and displaying their work at the end as part of a display or event for all to share.

-Please find below the Abbeys' Maths Overview, Vision for Reading and Curriculum Overview details for each year group.
+Please find below the Abbeys' Maths Overview and Vision for Reading Statement.
+Curriculum Overviews for each year group can be found in the Our Learning section of the website.